What is ombré?

-Ombré hair is similar to the popular dip-dye trend, but rather than having the hair abruptly change color midway between roots and ends, ombré hair gradually transitions between shades.
-Starting at ear level, ombré hair color usually changes from dark to lighter shades, for instance transitioning from brunette to blonde, but the technique can be used with any colors.
-Ombré hair is the ideal solution if you want to spice up your look without a complete overhaul.
+Ombré hair is similar to the popular dip-dye hair trend, but rather than having the hair abruptly change color midway between roots and ends, ombré hair gradually transitions between shades.
+Starting at ear level, the color usually changes from dark to lighter shades, for instance, transitioning from brunette to blonde, but the technique can be used with any colors.
+Ombré is the ideal solution if you want to spice up your look without a complete overhaul.
 Ombré color play can help give a new appeal to beach waves, while giving extra impact to lowlights.
-Although ombré hairstyles may seem complex, they are in fact quite low maintenance; because the color fades from dark to light, its fine for your roots to grow out for a while before you need to recolor.
+Although these hairstyles may seem complex, they are in fact quite low maintenance; because the color fades from dark to light, it’s fine for your roots to grow out for a while before you need to recolor.

 Who is ombré hair suitable for?

-Ombré hairstyles can look either highly natural or deliberately salon-created.
-Consequently, they can be adapted to suit most women and styles, especially since the shades will likely include your natural hair color.
-For more natural looks, ombré mimics the new growth of color-treated hair making frequent color touch-ups therefore unnecessary.
-What’s more, the lighter ends of ombré hair look as if they are bleached by the sun and make it perfect for summer.
+Ombré hair can look either highly natural or deliberately salon-created.
+Consequently, it can be adapted to suit most women and styles, especially since the shades will likely include your natural hair color.
+For natural looks, ombré mimics the new growth of color-treated hair, so frequent color touch-ups are unnecessary.
+What’s more, the lighter ends of ombré hair look as if they are bleached by the sun—perfect for a summery vibe!